The ultimate guide to the best credit card combinations

 Whether you’re new to the world of points and miles or just looking for the best ways to level up your current card portfolio, a strategic credit card pairing is one of the easiest ways to maximize your earning potential.

-Let’s discuss how different credit cards work together to boost your earning power, and go over some of the best credit card combinations.
+Let’s discuss how different credit cards work together to boost your earning power and go over some of the best credit card combinations.

 What makes the best credit card combination?

-Several factors can make a good card combination.
-At its core, a good pair is one in which both cards earn the same rewards but have different bonus categories.
+Often, a good pair is one in which both cards earn the same rewards currency, such as Chase Ultimate Rewards or American Express Membership Rewards, but have different bonus categories.
 This way, you’ll be able to maximize your earnings across a wider range of purchases than you would with just one card.

 Each pairing below shows how to boost your earnings with two complementary cards.